ShubhangiDabral13/My-Notes/README.md

 # My Notes.
-Contains the notes on various topic of machine learning.
+Contains the notes on various topic of machine learning and deep learning.